wahyd4/say-it/README.md

 # say-it

 It just like the `say` command in Mac OSX, but born to be much powerful.
 We used [Baidu Yuyin](http://yuyin.baidu.com/) as the TTS engine.
 You need to have network access to use this tool.
 The pronunciation of Chinese is much better than English.
+Generally this could be a tool to help you to learn Chinese or English.

 ## Install